Beautiful and stunning capital of Idaho, Boise, sadly, rarely marks the beginning of a road trip to Yellowstone National Park.

 If time permits, you should certainly plan to spend more than 4 days road-tripping from Boise to Yellowstone.
-The route is dotted with incredible places to see and explore.
+The route is dotted with the incredible places to see and explore.
 Yellowstone National Park alone asks for at least a couple of days.
-Yet, if time is the biggest obstacle, make the best of this 4-day Boise to Yellowstone road adventure.
+Yet if time is the biggest obstacle, make the best of this 4-day Boise to Yellowstone road adventure.

 If you found this post useful, don’t forget to pin it for later and share it with your friends.